All About Ship Pilots

 Job Outlook for Ship Pilots

-In the United States, there were 38,800 jobs for Ship Pilot in 2016.
+In 2016, there was an estimated number of 38,800 jobs in the United States for Ship Pilot.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Ship Pilot by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+There will be an estimated 4,400 positions for Ship Pilot per year.

 The states with the most job growth for Ship Pilot are Nevada, Georgia, and Tennessee.
 Watch out if you plan on working in Kentucky, Indiana, or Oregon.
 These states have the worst job growth for this type of profession.